by Luis Daniel Fernádez | Jan 16, 2025 | Medical equipment

 In the realization of a ultrasoundis used, a transducer that glides over the skin in the area to be analyzed.
 This device is coated with a conductive gel that facilitates the transmission of ultrasound waves.
 It has the function of eliminating the air that exists between the skin and the transducer, helping to improve the quality of the images.
 In an ultrasound scan, the following can be obtained still images and also allows to observe the movement in real time.
 It is an essential medical equipment in medicine that has the function of analyzing the state of organs such as the heart or blood flow.

-Components of an ultrasound scanner
+Parts of an ultrasound scanner

 An ultrasound scanner consists of the following components: